belthor777/Machine-Learning/PH207x/stata/commands.md

 6. Make a conclusion about your data

-> => We do not have any evidence in data to sugeest that the heart rate is different from 80 in healthy
+> => We do not have any evidence in data to sugeest that the heart rate is different from 80 in healthy young adults at follow-up.
+> => So we don't see any evidence for the alternative hypothesis in our data set